Joseph T. Heistand: Early life

-Heistand was born on March 3, 1924, in Danville, Pennsylvania, the son of the Reverend John Thomas Heistand, who later became Bishop of Harrisburg, and Alta Hertzler.
-He studied at Trinity College in Hartford, Connecticut but in 1943 left and enlisted in the U.S. Army.
+Heistand was born on March 3, 1924, in Danville, Pennsylvania, the son of the Reverend John Thomas Heistand, who later became Bishop of Harrisburg and Alta Hertzler.
+He studied at Trinity College in Hartford, Connecticut but in 1943, he left and enlisted in the U.S. Army.

 Military service

-Heistand served in the 29th Field Artillery, Third infantry Division.
-He was awarded the Bronze Star for valorous conduct at the battle at Anzio during the Italian campaign.
+Heistand served in the 29th Field Artillery, Third Infantry Division.
+During the Italian campaign, he was awarded the Bronze Star for valorous conduct at the battle at Anzio.
 He was also awarded the Purple Heart, the Oak Leaf Cluster, and the Croix de Guerre for his combat in France.

 Education

-Upon his return, he finished studies at Trinity College and graduated with a bachelor's degree in economics.
-In 1948 he was briefly employed by the International Harvester Company but a year later he commenced studies at Virginia Theological Seminary from where he graduated in 1952.
+Upon his return, he finished his studies at Trinity College and graduated with a bachelor's degree in economics.
+In 1948, he was briefly employed by the International Harvester Company but a year later, he commenced studies at Virginia Theological Seminary where he graduated in 1952.

 Ordained ministry

 Heistand was ordained deacon in June 1952 and as a priest on December 9, 1953, by his father in Trinity Church, Tyrone, Pennsylvania.
-His first post was as deacon-in-charge, and then rector, of Trinity Church in Tyrone, Pennsylvania.
-In 1955 he became senior assistant, and then rector, of St Paul's Church in Richmond, Virginia.
+His first post was as deacon-in-charge, and then rector of Trinity Church in Tyrone, Pennsylvania.
+In 1955, he became senior assistant, and then rector of St Paul's Church in Richmond, Virginia.
 Whilst at St Paul's, he was involved in the city's racial integration program and founded the Oral School for Deaf Children and the Adult Center for the Physically Handicapped.
 Between 1969 and 1976, he served as rector of St Philip's in-the-Hills Church in Tucson, Arizona.